Lakshay-Kaushik-2025/lakshay-vsd/Week_1/readme.md

 #  Day 1: Introduction to Verilog RTL Design & Synthesis

-Welcome to **Day 1** of the RTL Workshop!
-Today, you'll embark on your journey into digital design by learning Verilog, open-source simulation with **Icarus Verilog (iverilog)**, and the basics of logic synthesis using **Yosys**.
-This guide will walk you through practical labs, essential concepts, and insightful explanations to help you build a strong foundation in RTL design.
+This document introduces Verilog, open-source simulation with Icarus Verilog (iverilog), and the fundamentals of logic synthesis using Yosys.
+It provides practical labs, essential concepts, and detailed explanations to help establish a strong foundation in RTL design.

 ---